Narrative Medicine: A Basic Weekend Workshop

 These intensive workshops will offer rigorous skill-building in narrative competence.
 Participants will learn effective techniques for attentive listening, adopting others’ perspectives, accurate representation, and reflective reasoning.
 Plenary sessions will focus on reconceptualizing empathy, narrative ethics, bearing witness, and illness narratives.

 Small group seminars will offer firsthand experience in close reading, reflective writing, and autobiographical exercises.
 The target audience is physicians, other health care professionals and scholars interested in Narrative Medicine.

 The Workshop will be held on Friday from 2p-7p, Saturday from 8:30a-5p and Sunday from 8:30a-5p.
-For additional information, email Cindy Smalletz at email@example.com or call the Program in Narrative Medicine at 212-305-9036.
+For additional information, email Cindy Smalletz at firstname.lastname@example.org or call the Division of Narrative Medicine at 212-305-1952.

 The effective care of the sick requires deep and singular knowledge of the patient, competence and commitment of the physician, and a sturdy bond of trust between the two.
 Despite the many sociocultural and professional factors that may divide doctors and patients and the impact of political and economic pressures on health care as a whole, effective medical practice needs to replace hurried and impersonal care with careful listening and empathic attention.
 By fortifying clinical practice with the ability to recognize, absorb, interpret, and be moved by stories of illness, narrative training enables practitioners to comprehend patients’ experiences and to understand what they themselves undergo as clinicians.
 Professionalism, cultural competence, bioethical competence, interpersonal communication skills, self-reflective practice, and ability to work with health care teams can be strengthened by increasing narrative competence.